alvonruff/isfdb-ISFDB1/README.md

 # isfdb-ISFDB1

-Snapshot of the first version of the ISFDB from 2001 This repo contains a snapshot of the original ISFDB, from 2001.
+This repo contains a snapshot of the original ISFDB, from 2001.
 As with the isfdb-preISFDB repo, these files were recovered from old, non-functional laptop.
 Based on data in the FORTHCOMING file, and the latest magazines found in ZINES, this snapshot is from May/June 2001.
 The first version of the ISFDB was a set of C-coded CGI executables that read data from plaintext files.
 It operated for 10 years, from mid-1995 until mid-2005, when it was replaced by ISFDB2, which consisted of a set of Python-coded  scripts that read data from MySQL.

 The files are presented as-was, but with some minor changes so that they can be compiled and run on modern Linux systems: